aridjayarecipes/cutesrecipes.web.app/content/post/1914-how-to-make-super-quick-homemade-dijon-panko-crusted-salmon.md

 1. Take 1 tbsp mayonnaise

 Freshly caught fish is the BEST!
-Now this panko crusted salmon recipe is not only my favorite, but has become our cooking community's favorite as well.
+Now this panko crusted salmon recipe is not only my favorite, but has become our cooking community&#39;s favorite as well.
 In fact, I think if our meal plan service had to pick one signature dish that defines us, it would definitely be this Maple Dijon Panko Crusted Salmon.
 Salmon Chanted Evening Dijon Panko-Crusted Baked Salmon.

 <!--inarticleads2-->